Home » Dietary Supplements » Vitamins

 Serotonin is manufactured in the brain from the amino acid, tryptophan with the help of vitamin B6, vitamin B12 and folic acid.
 Thus serotonin levels are related to the availability of tryptophan and these vitamins.

-While virtually any vitamin or mineral deficiency can affect mood, and many depressed show signs of nutrient deficiencies,.
+While virtually any vitamin or mineral deficiency can affect mood, and many depressed people show signs of nutrient deficiencies,.
 Researchers involved in a 1991 study measured the B complex vitamin status at time of admission of 20 geriatric and 16 young adult nonalcoholic patients with major depression.
 Twenty-eight per cent of the patients were deficient in riboflavin, vitamin B6, and/or vitamin B12.
 However, the degree of vitamin deficiency did not appear to be related to the severity of the disorder.1

 In a randomized placebo-controlled study published in 1992, researchers at Harvard Medical School assessed the effects of 10 mg each of vitamins B1, B2, and B6 in 14 geriatric inpatients with depression who were taking antidepressant drugs.
 The results showed that those patients taking the vitamins showed greater improvement in scores on ratings of depression and cognitive function when compared with placebo-treated patients.2